petro-joseph/sleekjobfinder/README.md

-# SleekJobs - Mobile-First Job Search App
+# KaziHub - Mobile-First Job Search App

 ## Overview

-SleekJobs is a modern, mobile-first job search web application built with React, Tailwind CSS, and Shadcn/UI.
+KaziHub is a modern, mobile-first job search web application built with React, Tailwind CSS, and Shadcn/UI.
 This application prioritizes the mobile user experience with a sleek bottom navigation bar inspired by popular apps like X (Twitter) and LinkedIn.

 ## Key Mobile Features